-- On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the DPO

-- The DPO will investigate the report, and determine whether a breach has occurred.
-To decide, the DPO will consider whether personal data has been accidentally or unlawfully:
+- On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the DPO. - The DPO will investigate the report and determine whether a breach has occurred.
+To decide, the DPO will consider whether personal data has been accidentally or unlawfully: - Lost, stolen, destroyed or altered. - Disclosed or made available where it should not have been to unauthorised people.

-- Lost

-- o Stolen

-- Destroyed

-- Altered

-- Disclosed or made available where it should not have been

-- Made available to unauthorised people

-- The DPO will alert the headteacher and the chair of governors

-- The DPO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary.
-(Actions relevant to specific data types are set out at the end of this procedure)

-- The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen

-- The DPO will work out whether the breach must be reported to the ICO.
+- The DPO will alert the Headteacher/Head of school and/or the Chair of Governors - The DPO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary.
+(Actions relevant to specific data types are set out at the end of this procedure) - The DPO will assess the potential consequences, based on how serious they are and how likely they are to happen. - The DPO will consider whether the breach must be reported to the ICO.
 This must be judged on a case-by-case basis.
-To decide, the DPO will consider whether the breach is likely to negatively affect people's rights and freedoms, and cause them any physical, material or non-material damage (e.g. emotional distress), including through:

-- Loss of control over their data
+To decide, the DPO will consider whether the breach is likely to negatively affect people's rights and freedoms and cause them any physical, material or non-material damage (e.g. emotional distress), including through: - o loss of control over their data, discrimination, identify theft or fraud or financial loss. - \circ unauthorised reversal of pseudonymisation (for example, key-coding); damage to reputation or loss of confidentiality.

-- Discrimination

-- Identify theft or fraud

-- Financial loss

-- Unauthorised reversal of pseudonymisation (for example, key-coding)

-- o Damage to reputation

-- Loss of confidentiality

-- Any other significant economic or social disadvantage to the individual(s) concerned
+o any other significant economic or social disadvantage to the individual(s)

-If it's likely that there will be a risk to people's rights and freedoms, the DPO must notify the ICO.
+concerned If it is likely that there will be a risk to people's rights and freedoms, the

+DPO must notify the ICO.